 Total (or simple) mastectomy, in which the surgeon removes the entire breast, including the nipple, the areola (the colored, circular area around the nipple), and most of the overlying skin, and may also remove some of the lymph nodes under the arm, also called the axillary lymph glands.

 Modified radical mastectomy, in which the surgeon removes the entire breast (including the nipple, the areola, and the overlying skin), some of the lymph nodes under the arm, and the lining over the chest muscles.
 In some cases, part of the chest wall muscles is also removed.

 Partial colectomy.
-A partial colectomy is the removal of part of the large intestine (colon) which may be performed to treat cancer of the colon, long-term ulcerative colitis, or other conditions, such as diverticulitis.
+A partial colectomy is the removal of part of the large intestine (colon) which may be done to treat cancer of the colon or inflammatory conditions such as ulcerative colitis or diverticulitis.

 Tonsillectomy.
 The surgical removal of one or both tonsils.
 Tonsils are located at the back of the mouth and help fight infections